som3canadian/Some-Tools/README.md

 $ ./sometools.sh check-update 9
 # Search for a tool on github
 $ ./sometools.sh git-search LinEnum
+# Search for a PoC in the PoC-in-GitHub tool
+$ ./sometools.sh search-poc
 # Show README.md of an installed tool
 $ ./sometools.sh info unicorn
 # Using ID instead of tool name